kolianedgar/Career_Link/README.md

 # Running the application
 **Case 1: Installed Android VM on the machine**

-Install the .apk file on your Android VM:
+Install the app-debug.apk file on your Android VM:
 ```sh
 adb install <absolute-path-of-apk-file>
 ```